-Our outpatient and day services now come under the umbrella of our Living Well Hub.
-We now have four consulting rooms, a well-equipped treatment room, three complementary therapy rooms, a beautiful hairdressing salon, with a nail bar, as well as a relaxing waiting area outside our main Day Service lounge.
-Within the department there is also a multipurpose room, in which many different activities can take place, and fully accessible toilets, shower and changing facilities.
+Our Outpatient Department continues to offer Symptom Management, Young Adult, Intervention and Rehab clinics, and our new Living Well Hub which sits under our Outpatient umbrella has now replaced Day Services.
+We have four consulting rooms, a well-equipped treatment room, three complementary therapy rooms, a beautiful hairdressing salon, a nail bar, and a relaxing waiting area outside our Living Well Hub.
+Within the department, there is also a multipurpose room, where many different activities can take place, with fully accessible toilets, shower and Changing Places facilities.

-These services play a crucial role in promoting independent living and quality of life for our patients and their families and carers.
-The service now includes medical and nurse-led outpatient clinics, monthly carer support groups, access to art and creative writing, Chi Gung and complementary therapies for patients and their families and carers.
-The innovative roll-out of a volunteer befriending service delivered in our patients' homes - the Carers Choice project allows carers to have a short break, supporting their ongoing resilience.
+These services are crucial in promoting independent living and quality of life for our patients, their families and carers.
+The services include medical, nurse-led and rehab clinics as well as financial and social support from Improving the Cancer Journey.
+Patients and carers have access to art, mindfulness, body clock sessions, exercise, gardening, hairdressing and complementary therapies.
+We have also introduced our Trishaws getting patients outdoors and active in our park.

 The Living Well Hub is accessed by an increasing number of patients with highly complex needs, including those with motor-neurone disease and chronic obstructive pulmonary disease.
-This work contributes to the overall widening access arm of our strategy, and our staff group are developing new skills and models of care which will benefit other groups and hospice services in the future.
+This work contributes to the overall widening access arm of our strategy, and our staff group are developing new skills and models of care such as our Virtual Living Well Hub which will inform and support patients and their carers at the right time and place.

-The service is developing to meet the unique needs of young adults in transition to an adult hospice environment, aiming to develop our services based on the extended needs of our widening patient group.
-We are supporting young adults with a diverse range of conditions who require palliative care and our experience to date is that their care requires a high level of resource.
-We currently have young adults accessing a range of Living Well Hub services including counselling, psychotherapy, creative art, nurse and medical symptom management clinics, complimentary therapies, and hairdressing.
-This has enabled us to establish stronger links with other charities and organisations, promoting referrals of young people who have been unaware of the hospice and its services.
+The service is developing to meet the unique needs of young adults transitioning to an adult hospice environment, aiming to build our services based on the extended requirements of our widening patient group.
+We support young adults with a diverse range of conditions that require palliative care.
+Our current experience is that their care requires a high level of resources.
+We currently have young adults accessing various services, including Living Well Hub, counselling, rehab, creative art, nurse and medical symptom management clinics, complementary therapies, and hairdressing.
+This has enabled us to establish stronger links with other charities and organisations, promoting referrals of young people who have been unaware of the Hospice and its services.

-Our strategic aims and activity for our Living Well Hub services continue to include:
+Our strategic aims and activity for our Outpatients & Living Well Hub services continue to include: